 Limited Liability Partnership / LLP Registration

 A partnership firm has a partnership deed, which regulated the rules and guidelines on which a company will operate and will manage their operation.
-It includes the objective of the company, share capital, shareholding percentage, profit share between the partners, etc. Similar to partnership, LLPs also have an agreement named “LLP AGREEMENT”, which regulates all the provisions to operate the company.
+It includes the objective of the company, share capital, shareholding percentage, profit share between the partners, etc. Similar to a partnership, LLPs also have an agreement named “LLP AGREEMENT”, which regulates all the provisions to operate the company.

 LLP Agreement –